Detroit: Early 20th century and World War II

-Detroit was one of the major Midwest cities that was a site for the dramatic urban revival of the Ku Klux Klan beginning in 1915.
-"By the 1920s the city had become a stronghold of the KKK", whose members primarily opposed Catholic and Jewish immigrants, but also practiced discrimination against Black Americans.
-Even after the decline of the KKK in the late 1920s, the Black Legion, a secret vigilante group, was active in the Detroit area in the 1930s.
-One-third of its estimated 20,000 to 30,000 members in Michigan were based in the city.
-It was defeated after numerous prosecutions following the kidnapping and murder in 1936 of Charles Poole, a Catholic organizer with the federal Works Progress Administration.
-Some 49 men of the Black Legion were convicted of numerous crimes, with many sentenced to life in prison for murder.
+The demographic shifts caused by industrialization led to significant racial tensions in Detroit.
+The Great Migration brought African Americans from the South, while many southern and eastern European immigrants also moved to the city.
+Competition for jobs and housing fueled tensions between different ethnic and racial groups.
+This period saw the rise of the Ku Klux Klan in Detroit, which became a powerful force in the city during the 1920s, targeting Black, Catholic, and Jewish communities.
+Even after the Klan's decline, the Black Legion, a secret vigilante group, continued to spread fear in the 1930s.

+In the 1940s the world's "first urban depressed freeway" ever built, the Davison, was constructed.
+Systemic racial discrimination remained prevalent in Detroit, with restrictive housing covenants and violence against Black neighborhoods like Black Bottom and Paradise Valley.
+The city's racial tensions boiled over during the 1943 Detroit race riot.
+Sparked by a protest at the Packard plant, the riot resulted in 34 deaths, 433 injuries, and widespread property damage.

-In the 1940s the world's "first urban depressed freeway" ever built, the Davison, was constructed in Detroit.
-During World War II, the government encouraged retooling of the American automobile industry in support of the Allied powers, leading to Detroit's key role in the American Arsenal of Democracy.
+During World War II, the government encouraged retooling of the automobile industry in support of the Allied powers, leading to Detroit's key role in the American Arsenal of Democracy.
 Jobs expanded so rapidly due to the defense buildup in World War II that 400,000 people migrated to the city from 1941 to 1943, including 50,000 blacks in the second wave of the Great Migration, and 350,000 whites, many of them from the South.
 Whites, including ethnic Europeans, feared black competition for jobs and scarce housing.
 The federal government prohibited discrimination in defense work, but when in June 1943 Packard promoted three black people to work next to whites on its assembly lines, 25,000 white workers walked off the job.

-The Detroit race riot of 1943 took place in June, three weeks after the Packard plant protest, beginning with an altercation at Belle Isle.
-Blacks suffered 25 deaths (of a total of 34), three-quarters of 600 wounded, and most of the losses due to property damage.
-Rioters moved through the city, and young whites traveled across town to attack more settled blacks in their neighborhood of Paradise Valley.